-When I'm planning a trip, step one is to decide which destinations to include on my itinerary.
+When I'm planning a trip, step one is to decide which destinations to include in my itinerary.
 Step two is how long to spend in each city.
-How often do us travel planners agonize over whether we are spending too much or too little of our precious vacation time in a city?
+How often do we travel planners agonize over whether we are spending too much or too little of our precious vacation time in a city?
 I know I do when I'm unfamiliar with the area or country.

-If this is your first trip to Spain, including Seville on your itinerary is not only a wise decision but a must in my opinion.
+If this is your first trip to Spain, including Seville on your itinerary is not only a wise decision but a must.
+In my humble opinion.
 This city is a great way to get your feet wet in the Spanish culture without feeling overwhelmed.

 More than three days in Seville would be wonderful if you're looking to relax and explore every corner of the city, but if it's your first time in Spain, there will be other cities on your itinerary to visit.

-On my very first trip to Spain I spent two days in Seville, and even though I longed to stay an extra day, I had other places I wanted to see and was happy with my decision.
+On my very first trip to Spain, I spent two days in Seville.
+Even though I longed to stay an extra day, I had other places I wanted to see and was happy with my decision.

 Consider joining a tour if you have limited time in Seville to make sure you get a good dose of history and sights

-If you spend the night and extend to two days, you'll be able to enjoy a Flamenco show, do a tapas crawl, and hit a few shops around Plaza Nueva.
+If you spend the night to allow two full days in Seville, you'll be able to enjoy a Flamenco show, do a tapas crawl, join a walking tour, and hit a few shops around Plaza Nueva.

 It's also extremely easy to find accommodations within your budget.
 You'll find a plethora of Airbnbs and hotels varying from luxurious to bare bones.

-If you want a thriving city to use as a home base while adding several day trips, Seville is an economical and enjoyable choice.
-Four days allows enough time to fully explore the city while adding two day trips.
+Seville makes for an economical and enjoyable home base while adding several day trips.
+Four days will allow enough time to fully explore the city while adding two day trips.

 Also, keep in mind that many Airbnbs offer discounts for stays that are a week or longer.
 So, if you'd like to do a number of day trips, a week wouldn't be a bad idea.

-Take your pick from an array of options.
-See the Alhambra palace in Granada, view the clifftop town of Rhonda, enjoy scrumptious seafood in the coastal city of Cadiz, or cross the Straight of Gibraltar into the Moroccan city of Tangier!
+Take your pick from an array of day trip options.
+See the Alhambra Palace in Granada, view the clifftop town of Rhonda, or enjoy scrumptious seafood in the coastal city of Cadiz!

 Most of these day trips are available via an organized tour if you want to keep things easy.

-If you've learned to love the art and pleasure of slow travel, 4 to 5 days in Seville will feel as time well spent.
-Pick two attractions a day, and then save the rest of your time for shopping the boutiques, enjoying multiple coffee stops, leisurely meals, walks along the river, and time to relax at Maria Luisa Park.
+If you've learned to love the art and pleasure of slow travel, 4 to 5 days in Seville will feel like time well spent.
+Pick two attractions a day and save the rest of your time for shopping the boutiques, enjoying multiple coffee stops, leisurely meals, walks along the river, and time to relax at Maria Luisa Park.

 You'll have enough time to explore every neighborhood, corner, and street of Seville and even wander into the lesser-known Triana barrio across the river.

 Four or five days in Seville also means you could fit in several day trips.
-Take your pick from Granada, Rhona, Cadiz, and even Tangier, Morocco!
+Take your pick from Granada, Rhona, or Cadiz.

-You'll know Seville like the back of your hand after four or five days and leave feeling like you've had a culture-filled vacation as opposed to a whirlwind, mile-a-minute, tour.
+You'll know Seville like the back of your hand after four or five days and leave feeling like you've had a culture-filled vacation as opposed to a whirlwind tour.